How to get around Granada

-Walking round Granada on foot is very convenient.
-You'll also find different services to take you any place in the city
+Walking round Granada is easy and comfortable.
+You'll also find different services to take you anywhere in the city.

 Hoe duur is het vervoer?